vaseemshaik32/atm_app/README.md

 Docker:-
-There is a yaml file that runs all 7 containers and handle container restarts, volumes, dependencies and the docker network.
+There is a yaml file that runs all 7 containers and handle container restarts, persistent volumes, dependencies and the docker network.

 This is just an overview of the blocks we have in this app.
-Check out each directory to find more cool stuff and how everything works.
+Check out each directory and their package.json to find more cool stuff and how everything works.